harshn08/CDPMultinodeDocker/README.md

-# CDP Multinode Docker with CDF and CDSW
+# CDPDC Multinode Sript for Docker with CDF/CDSW

 CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 6 instances on AWS( 2 4xlarge and 2 2xlarge)